MESOTHELIOMA

 -

-Inhabited buildings containing asbestos, whether through structural materials or insulation
+Inhabited buildings containing asbestos, whether through structural materials or insulation.

 Diagnosing mesothelioma is complex and often involves imaging tests such as chest X-rays or High-Resolution Computerized Tomography (HRCT).
 A definitive diagnosis is made by examining fluid or tissue samples, typically through a biopsy.